CoCA: Fusing Position Embedding with Collinear Constrained Attention in Transformers for Long Context Window Extending: Method

-Positional encoding plays a important role in Transformer models since it represents the order of inputs.
-We consider Rotary Position Embedding(RoPE) \citep{Su2021RoFormerET} here, which is a positional encoding method used by LLaMA model \citep{Touvron2023LLaMAOA}, GPT-NeoX \citep{black-etal-2022-gpt}, etc. Suppose the position index is an interger $n\in[0,c)$ and the corresponding input vector $\rvx:= (x_0,x_1,...,x_{d-1})$, where $d$ represents the dimension of the attention head and always even.
-RoPE defines a vector-valued complex function $f(\rvx,n)$ as follows:
+Position embedding is a crucial component in transformer-based models.
+Here we focus on Rotary Position Embedding (RoPE) \citep{Su2021RoFormerET}, which is widely used by LLMs including LLaMA \citep{Touvron2023LLaMAOA}, LLaMA-2 \citep{Touvron2023Llama2O}, GPT-NeoX \citep{black-etal-2022-gpt} and Qwen \cite{qwen}.
+Suppose the positional index is an integer $n\in[1,N]$, and the corresponding input vector $\mathbf{x} = [x_0,x_1,...,x_{d-1}]^{\text{T}}$, where \(N\) is the sequence length, $d$ is the dimension of the attention head.
+RoPE defines a vector-valued complex function $f(\mathbf{x},n)$: